 In the typical distillation process, we usually have a mixture of components that are miscible with one another.
 The vapour pressure that the combination exerts on heating depends on the components that make up the mixture.

-To start boiling, the vapour pressure of the mixture should become equal to the atmospheric pressure or the pressure to which it is subjected to.
-Hence we must heat the system of the liquid mixture to a temperature where the system can create enough vapour to equalise the operating pressure or the atmospheric pressure.
+For boiling to start, the vapour pressure of the mixture must equal the atmospheric pressure.
+It can also equal the pressure to which it is subjected to.
+We must heat the system of the liquid mixture to a higher temperature.
+At this temperature, the system can create enough vapor to equalize the operating pressure or the atmospheric pressure.

-The temperature that must be attained depends on the operating pressure; if it is less than one atmospheric pressure, the temperature that is to be attained is relatively lower; if it is greater than one atmospheric pressure, the temperature to be attained is relatively higher.
+The temperature that must be attained depends on the operating pressure.
+If it is less than one atmospheric pressure, the temperature to be attained is relatively lower.
+If it is greater than one atmospheric pressure, the temperature to be attained is relatively higher.

 In some circumstances, it might not be possible to perform this.
 Some of those instances are as follows:

-• When separating materials with very high boiling points, we have to supply more heat to raise the temperature of the mixture.
+- When separating materials with very high boiling points, we have to supply more heat.
+This raises the temperature of the mixture.
 As a result, the procedure uses more energy and is more expensive.

-• If the mixture contains any thermally unstable components, raising the temperature too high could cause the components to decompose and have an impact on their qualities.
+- If the mixture contains any thermally unstable components, high temperatures could cause decomposition.
+This decomposition affects their qualities.

-• The process becomes energy-intensive if we have a binary combination in which one component boils at a high temperature while the other is non-volatile in nature.
+- The process becomes energy-intensive in certain conditions.
+This occurs when one component in a binary combination boils at a high temperature.
+Meanwhile, the other component is non-volatile in nature.

 Steam Distillation Principle

-In the previous blog, we saw Raoult’s law which states that the partial pressure of each component in a miscible ideal mixture is equal to the product of its vapour pressure and mole fraction.
+In the previous blog, we saw Raoult’s law.
+It states that the partial pressure of each component in a miscible ideal mixture is equal to the product of its vapour pressure and mole fraction.

 Pa = Xa * Pv

-But, in the case of liquid mixtures in which the components are non-miscible, they can exert their entire vapour pressure as its partial pressure.
+But, in the case of non-miscible liquid mixtures, the components can exert their entire vapour pressure.
+This becomes its partial pressure.
 That is, the total pressure becomes equal to the sum of the individual vapour pressures for immiscible liquid mixtures.
-Their combined vapour pressures can easily reach the external pressure before the vapour pressure of either of the individual components cross it.
+Their combined vapour pressures can easily reach the external pressure.
+This happens before the vapour pressure of either of the individual components crosses it.
 Hence the boiling point of the mixture would be lesser than the boiling point of either of the components.

 Now, let us assume that water is one of the components in the immiscible mixture.
-Then we can bring that mixture to a boil at under 100 0C in one atmosphere ( Boiling Point of water at 1 ATM = 100 0C ) if we keep the pressure constant at 1 ATM.
+We can bring that mixture to a boil at under 100 0C in one atmosphere.
+This is true if we keep the pressure constant at 1 ATM.
+The boiling point of water at 1 ATM is 100 0C.
 In other words, we can lower the operating pressure needed to boil the mixture by introducing steam.

-The main concept behind steam distillation is that we use steam to help create the pressure needed to balance the operating pressure.
+We use steam to create pressure in steam distillation.
+This pressure helps balance the operating pressure.
 We must be careful to only employ components that are immiscible with water while using steam.

 Steam Distillation Process